Power Driver (Impact wrench)

 There are several alternate combinations of parts that can make up a drive assembly.

-A standard 1/2 in. ( 24mm) drive socket can be used with a 1/2 inch ball impact
+A standard 1/2 in. ( 24mm) drive socket can be used with a 1/2 inch

-universal joint, a 1/2 to 3/8 adapter and a 3/8 extension, however, this is a heavier
+ball impact universal joint, a 1/2 to 3/8 adapter and a 3/8 extension, however,

-assembly, and the standard socket is less robust and may not stand up to the
+this is a heavier assembly, and the standard socket is less robust and may

-The extension bar length chosen by the operator would be based on the
+The extension bar length chosen by the operator would be based on

-the safes and most comfortable positioning of the operator relative to
+the the safes and most comfortable positioning of the operator relative to

 the binder.